Expert Guide: AGL Energy Review and Ratings

 AGL Natural Gas

-As the ‘Australian Gas Lighting’ company, AGL sells natural gas across the country, offering a suite of different products with competitive rates.
-These gas plans tend to mirror AGL’s electricity deals in terms of incentives.
-AGL’s residential gas plans include:
+As the ‘Australian Gas Lighting’ company, AGL sells natural gas across the country.
+Its gas plan/s tend to mirror AGL’s electricity deals in terms of incentives.
+AGL’s current residential gas plan is:

 AGL Gas WA

-In Western Australia, AGL offers two natural gas plans for customers – AGL Savers and AGL Set & Forget.
+In Western Australia, AGL offers one natural gas plan for customers:

-- AGL Savers: AGL Savers is a variable rate gas plan with a generous 40% guaranteed discount off gas usage and supply charges.
+• AGL Savers: AGL Savers is a variable rate gas plan with a generous 40% guaranteed discount off gas usage and supply charges for 12 months

 Contact Information & Billing Details